massexchange/MXEngineering/4C Integration.md

 * Orders can be matched for assets running, at the earliest, tomorrow.
 Today's assets cannot be matched against; processing time is required to traffic matches.
 Sellers can configure a longer trafficking window if one day is not adequate.

-#### Workflow
-1. Seller submits their supply into the market.
-2. Buyer queries the market to see availible supply.
-3. Buyer submits their demand into the market.
-4. If there is is no match, the orders rest until cancelled or expired.
-5. If there is a match, the inventory is transferred and taken off the market.
-6. After a match, buyer can see results on the Log.

 ### API Structure

 All MX platform functionality is accessible through our API, which is available to all users.
 A Javascript SDK can be made available upon request.